Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool bootstraps a plain local YDB database at /local with only a static node, and distinguishes it from siblings by specifying it is for generic requests not needing CMS tenant, GraphShard, or dynamic nodes.
+The description states the specific action ('Bootstrap a plain local YDB database at /local with only a static node') with a clear verb, resource, and scoping constraint.
+It also distinguishes from siblings by explicitly noting it is for requests that do not need a CMS tenant, GraphShard, or dynamic nodes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.